shawn012345/freebsd/README.md

 # freebsd
-The FreeBSD leanning and configure.
+The FreeBSD Server leanning and configure.